Introduction to Azure security

 Azure Resource Manager enables you to work with the resources in your solution as a group.
 You can deploy, update, or delete all the resources for your solution in a single, coordinated operation.
 You use an Azure Resource Manager template for deployment and that template can work for different environments such as testing, staging, and production.
 Resource Manager provides security, auditing, and tagging features to help you manage your resources after deployment.

 Azure Resource Manager template-based deployments help improve the security of solutions deployed in Azure because standard security control settings and can be integrated into standardized template-based deployments.
-This reduces the risk of security configuration errors that might take place during manual deployments.
+Templates reduce the risk of security configuration errors that might take place during manual deployments.

 Application Insights

-Application Insights is an extensible Application Performance Management (APM) service for web developers.
-With Application Insights, you can monitor your live web applications and automatically detect performance anomalies.
-It includes powerful analytics tools to help you diagnose issues and to understand what users actually do with your apps.
-It monitors your application all the time it's running, both during testing and after you've published or deployed it.
+Application Insights is a flexible Application Performance Management (APM) service designed for web developers.
+It enables you to monitor your live web applications and automatically detect performance issues.
+With powerful analytics tools, you can diagnose problems and gain insights into user interactions with your apps.
+Application Insights monitors your application continuously, from development through testing and into production.

 Azure Monitor